South Dakota Department of Health (SDDOH) - Office of Chronic Disease Prevention and Health Promotion

-In-kind technical assistance grant to a South Dakota community to develop built environments that promote physical activity.
-Please note that no funds will be issued to the community as part of this program.
+In-kind technical assistance to a South Dakota community to develop built environments that promote physical activity.
 The community will receive an assessment and design plan to integrate physical activity into daily routines through active transportation principles.

 The South Dakota Department of Health will provide one SD community (or two communities as an inter-community project) with technical assistance (provided by the SDSU Landscape Architecture Program) in conducting various active transportation assessments and providing recommendations for improving the built environment to increase walkability and active transportation within that community or joint communities.